NXTung1102000/NXTung1102000/README.md

 ## 💼 My Work

-- I’m currently working on VietinBank
+- I’m currently working on VietinBank, developing and supporting LOS - Loan Origination System

 ## 🏫 Education

-- I’m currently studying Computer Science at Hanoi University of Science and Technology - HUST
+- I graduated with a degree in Computer Science from Hanoi University of Science and Technology - HUST

 ## ✍️ Project